 The Heritage Project is an immersive, digital experience of the University of Michigan’s past.
-It is a collection of multimedia stories about the people who have shaped, and been shaped by, one of the world’s great public universities.
+It is a collection of stories about the people who have shaped, and been shaped by, one of the world’s great public universities.

 By design, the Heritage Project is not the definitive history of U-M. Rather, it is a living resource that will grow and change as the University’s life continues.

 The Project also connects to other sources of information about the University’s history.
 It is a production of the Office of the Vice President for Communications.
 The Heritage Project has been recognized with a State History Award from the Historical Society of Michigan and the Circle of Excellence Gold Award for writing from the Council for Advancement and Support of Education.